Albania

 Albania Travel Guide: Things to Know Before You Go

 Visitors to Albania will embark on a culinary journey through Mediterranean and Balkan influences, sip on unique local wines amidst stunning vineyards, and stroll along cobblestone streets lined with vivid buildings that stand as testaments to bygone eras.
-Significantly, Albania has two cultural sites included on the UNESCO World Heritage List:

 U.S. citizens visiting Albania for tourism do not require visas if their stay is shorter than one year.
 However, your passport must be valid for three months after your departure date.